 Ok good, how about this.
 Let's get to the REAL good stuff!
 The skinny fat diet!

-Since your goal is to get stronger and build muscle, you need to be eating the right way to compliment those workouts, so you want to start by eating in a calorie surplus.
+Since your goal is to get stronger and build muscle, you need to be eating the right way to compliment those workouts, so you want to start by eating in a small calorie surplus.

 This is where things can get a little tricky.

 If I am working with a hardgainer, it is easy for me to tell them to eat a lot because it doesn’t matter how much weight they gain, since that is their main goal.